On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

-If the $w$-strokes emanating from $\textbf{2}$ and vertex $\textbf{3}$ is just $w_{23}$-stroke.
-Then we have an $zw$-edge between $\textbf{2}$, and $\textbf{3}$.
-Then it is not necessary to discuss the $zw$-edge case.
-Then we consider the vertex $\textbf{5}$ .
+If the $w$-strokes emanating from $\textbf{2}$ and vertex $\textbf{3}$ are just the $w_{23}$-stroke, then we have a $zw$-edge between $\textbf{2}$, and $\textbf{3}$.
+Then it is not necessary to discuss the second case.
+Then, we consider the vertex $\textbf{5}$.
 It is connected with the previous four vertices or isolated.

 If the diagram is connected, vertex $\textbf{5}$ can only connects with vertex $\textbf{4}$ by a $z$-edge (other cases is not possible by Rule VI).
 Then the circling method implies that vertex $\textbf{5}$ is $w$-circled.
 Then there is $w$-stroke emanating from $\textbf{5}$.
 This is a contradiction.